cstettler/poc-thymeleaf-pattern-library/README.md

 - provide smooth developer experience with IDE support and live reload
 - keep technology stack and build pipeline simple
 - support simple integration of UI components into Spring Boot application
+- support convenient use of Thymeleaf fragments as components

 ## Features